UNSCRIPTED PITCH ACCELERATOR

 Eligibility Requirements

-• Submitted pitches and material must not be encumbered by any obligation to or option held by a third-party prior to applying to the Accelerator.
+- Submitted pitches and material must not be encumbered by any obligation to or option held by a third-party prior to applying to the Accelerator.
+Projects with any type of 3rd party attachment, whether it be rights or a 3rd party production company, will not be accepted.

-• If the project is talent-led or based on protected IP, written agreements and/or attachments must be secured with the proposed talent and/or IP rightsholders by the time of submission.
+- Applicants must disclose if the project is talent-led or based on protected IP, and written agreements and/or attachments must be secured with the proposed talent and/or IP rightsholders by the time of submission.

 Submission Requirements